 Treating bad breath in cats

-If your cat has bad breath it’s important to make sure you take them to the vet to rule out any more serious issues being the cause.
-This being said, some cats suffer from bad breath even if there are no problems with their teeth and gums.
+If your cat has bad breath, it’s important to take them to the vet to rule out any more serious issues being the cause and todiscuss the best treatment options.

 Try out some of the steps below to reduce the bad smell coming from your cat’s mouth.
 If your cat is suffering from gum disease, check with your vet before carrying out any home treatments as the inflamed gums can be sensitive.